-Hot and sour veg soup is one of my favourite dishes.
+Hot and sour vegetable soup is one of my favourite dishes.
 Spicy, tangy, and chock-full of vegetables, it’s also a breeze to make.
 I like to squeeze as many vegetables as possible into it, but feel free to lessen the amount or swap out some if you don’t have them or would prefer a thinner more broth-like soup.

 I like mine seriously chunky and full of vitamins.
 Only add the chili pepper if you can handle quite a bit of heat, as the white pepper also packs a spicy punch.